jasongaylord/SpaacedOut/README.md

 ### Plugins
 The following plugins are installed in the *SpaceOut* theme:

-- `jekyll-avatar`
-- `jekyll-feed`
-- `jekyll-paginate`
+- `jekyll-avatar` - For usage, visit [benbalter/jekyll-avatar](https://jasong.us/2WdRFNL).
+This allows you to quickly and easily add a specified user's GitHub avatar to your site.
+- `jekyll-feed` - For usage, visit [jekyll/jekyll-feed](https://jasong.us/2WCveR0).
+This plugin will automatically generate an Atom feed at /feed.xml that can be overwritten.
+- `jekyll-paginate` - For usage, visit [jekyll/jekyll-paginate](https://jasong.us/3drrhp1).
+While this plugin is no longer active, it remains the easiest way to paginate in GitHug pages.
+- `jekyll-remote-theme` - For usage, visit [benbalter/jekyll-remote-theme](https://jasong.us/3d65jIj).
+This will allow you to point at a remove theme.
-- `jekyll-seo-tag` - For property information, visit [jekyll/jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md)
+- `jekyll-seo-tag` - For usage, visit [jekyll/jekyll-seo-tag](https://jasong.us/2ynPApj).
+This provides many SEO tags at the head of the site.
-- `jekyll-sitemap`
+- `jekyll-sitemap` - For usage, visit [jekyll/jekyll-sitemap](https://jasong.us/2ynRztL).
+This plugin generates a sitemaps.org compatible sitemap for your site.

 # Contributing
-Bug reports and pull requests are welcome on GitHub at [https://github.com/jasongaylord/SpaacedOut].
+Bug reports and pull requests are welcome on GitHub at [https://github.com/jasongaylord/SpaacedOut](https://jasong.us/2ywUm3C).

 # Development
 I've blogged about getting started with themes and Jekyl.
 You can read more about it at [https://www.jasongaylord.com/blog/creating-a-jekyll-theme-from-windows](https://jasong.us/35luIer)

 # License
-The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The theme is available as open source under the terms of the [MIT License](https://jasong.us/2zlpRh5).